-A Family Guarantee helps homebuyers enter the property market now.
+A Family Guarantee can help homebuyers enter the property market sooner.

-The Family Guarantee is a flexible home loan solution which enables first home buyers and first-time property investors with limited savings to enter the property market sooner.
+The Family Guarantee is a flexible home loan solution which allows first home buyers and first-time property investors with limited savings to enter the property market sooner.

-This is achieved by leveraging equity in a family member’s property (e.g. parents) or securing a portion of the debt by a Term Deposit fund held with Credit Union SA.
+This is achieved by leveraging equity in a family member’s property (e.g. parents) or securing a portion of the debt by a Term Deposit fund.

 Key benefits for first-time borrowers